ipfs/ipfs-docs/docs/basics/command-line.md

 # Basic CLI Operations

 This short guide aims to walk you through the basics of using IPFS with the CLI.
 You will learn how to add, retrieve, read, and remove files from within the CLI.
 We will try to keep it simple here.
 If you are unsure about the meaning of some terms, you can check out the [glossary](../concepts/glossary.md).
-Also don't forget to check out the rest of the [docs](../) to learn more about IPFS!
+Also, don't forget to check out the rest of the [docs](../) to learn more about IPFS!

 All instructions and examples shown here were performed and tested on an M1 Mac.
-However, the IPFS commands are the same on Linux, MacOS, and Windows.
-You will need to know how to navigate through your computers directories from within the CLI, if you are unsure how to do that, it is recommended to learn how before continuing with this guide.
+However, the IPFS commands are the same on Linux, macOS, and Windows.
+You will need to know how to navigate through your computer's directories from within the CLI, if you are unsure how to do that, it is recommended to learn how before continuing with this guide.

 ## Install IPFS

 We have a great guide that will walk you through the process of how to [install IPFS with the CLI](../install/command-line.md).

 Once you have IPFS installed, you need to get your node up and running.
-If this is your first time using IPFS you will first need to initialize the configuration files.
+If this is your first time using IPFS, you will first need to initialize the configuration files.

 ```shell
 ipfs init